Allegheny-Computer-Science-600610-25-26/site-template/README.md

 To enable you to complete many of the deliverables for the 600-level course, this repository contain contains instructions for your research journal and your senior thesis document.
 Quarto, serving as a build system for your site, will build your thesis document as a website and a PDF.

-Your research journal contains short blog posts in one of the following categories: `reflection`, `feedback`, `activity`, and `changelog`.
+Your research journal contains short posts in one of the following categories:
+`reflection`, `feedback`, `activity`, and `changelog`.
+For the Fall 2025 semester, you are responsible for writing the following posts:

+- `reflection` posts:
+    - Reflect on the current version of your computational artifact
+    - Reflect on your experiences preparing for and giving your presentation
+- `activity` posts:
+    - State and explain the title of your senior comprehensive project
+    - Provide and justify the outline for Chapter One of your senior thesis
+    - Provide and justify the outline for Chapter Two of your senior thesis
+- `feedback` post:
+    - Offer feedback to both your classmates and your instructors on work in the 600-level course in Computer and Information Science

+Your writing assignments for the 610-level course will be released during the upcoming Spring 2026 semester.

 ## Enabling site build